Monitors for Streaming

 I think Dell did a really great job at constructing this monitor in such a way that a TN panel could actually work with such high resolution and colors.

 7. LG 27UL500-W

-Next, we have the LG 27UL500-W and you already know that when you hear LG that it’s a top-notch monitor.
+Next, I have the LG 27UL500-W and you already know that when you hear LG that it’s a top-notch monitor.

-This one is no exception because we’re talking about a 27” 4K resolution monitor.
+This one is no exception because I am talking about a 27” 4K resolution monitor.
 That alone should already get you going.

 Enough chit-chat, let’s find out more about this beauty.